For a long time, the global wine map barely accounted for the Indian subcontinent. Nashik has helped change that.

 1. Sauvignon Blanc

-Nashik Sauvignon Blanc has a distinct personality - less grassy than New Zealand, more tropical and textured, with a saline finish that makes it the perfect partner for coastal Indian seafood.
+Nashik Sauvignon Blanc is usually less grassy than New Zealand examples, more tropical and textured, with a saline finish that suits coastal Indian seafood.

 2. Shiraz / Syrah

-The reds of the region are moving away from heavy oak toward a more “Northern Rhône” style.
-Expect black pepper, dark plum, and a smoky earthiness that mirrors the flavors of a tandoor.
+The reds of the region are moving away from heavy oak toward a lighter style.
+Expect black pepper, dark plum, and a smoky earthiness that works with tandoor cooking.

 The Future: Indigenous Identity

-The next chapter for Nashik isn’t about mimicking France or Australia.
-It’s about defining an Indian palate.
-We are seeing more experimentations with skin-contact whites (Orange wines) and amphora-aged reds that are designed specifically to stand up to the robust, layered spices of our cuisine.
+The next chapter for Nashik is not about copying France or Australia.
+It is about defining an Indian palate.
+More producers are experimenting with skin-contact whites and amphora-aged reds made to stand up to spice.

 Key Estates to Watch